lhypds/tcopy/README.md

 1. Setup `tcopy`

-Use `tcopy setup`, select the mode and environment, setup will be done automatically.
+Use `./tcopy.sh setup`, select the mode and environment, setup will be done automatically.

 (Optional)
-Use `tcopy install` to install as a commmand.
+Use `./tcopy.sh install` to install as a commmand.
+After install you can type `tcopy` in terminal to use it.

 2. Shortcut Setup